blockstrap/framework/README.md

 * [Templates](http://docs.blockstrap.com/en/framework/modules/templates/)
 * [Widgets](http://docs.blockstrap.com/en/framework/modules/widgets/)

-When combined, they form our default deterministic wallet:
+When combined, they form our default deterministic wallet, which can be setup in seconds:

 ![Wallet Screen-Shot](https://raw.githubusercontent.com/blockstrap/docs/master/_libs/img/docs/applications/wallet/setup.jpg)

-A live demo is available for viewing at - [http://blockstrap.com/demo/](#)
+Providing a fully-featured responsive experience that is available on any device - with support for accounts, contacts, message signing and much more.
+Come take a look at the live demo - [http://blockstrap.com/demo/](#)

-Please see our [documentation](#) for more information and instructions on getting started.
+Or read our [documentation](#) for more information and instructions on getting started.